 - Soup, salad, and breadsticks

-In each of these examples, the customer is able to purchase everything they need at a single price, whether it’s software tools or dinner.
+In each of these bundle pricing examples, the customer is able to purchase everything they need at a single price, whether it’s software tools or dinner.
 The company selling these products provides more value in a single purchase than if each item in the product bundle were purchased separately.
 Think about it: your phone would be less useful without a data plan, and breadsticks really tie a meal together.

-We’ve even seen successful subscription ecommerce retailers like Dollar Shave Club implement this strategy for their own products.
+We’ve even seen successful subscription ecommerce retailers like Dollar Shave Club implement this bundle pricing strategy for their own products.

-Price bundling is a great strategy to use when you have a suite of products or services to offer, or when you want to increase the value of low-volume items.
+Bundle pricing strategy is great to use when you have a suite of products or services to offer, or when you want to increase the value of low-volume items.
 Selling these complementary products together gives customers the functionality they need to get the most value out of your service or product.
-That makes customers’ purchase experiences better and can lead to more engaged customers over time.
+Bundle pricing strategy makes customers’ purchase experiences better and can lead to more engaged customers over time.

 Your product has necessary integrations

 In today’s interconnected SaaS and subscription market, certain types of services are built on top of existing functionality to increase value or facilitate integration.
 When your product requires these types of connections to function properly, price bundling makes it easy to provide every new customer with the functionality they need in a single purchase.
-There are lots of examples of this in subscription billing platforms, which bundle subscription management with additional features, such as payment gateways, analytics, and revenue recognition.
+There are lots of bundle pricing examples of this in subscription billing platforms, which bundle subscription management with additional features, such as payment gateways, analytics, and revenue recognition.